 The probating of a will is the start of a process involving a variety of steps in the Surrogate’s Court in the State of New York.
 There are a variety of issues and potential problems that can arise during the administration of an estate.
 At the Law Offices of Schlissel DeCorpo our dedicated and experienced attorneys and paralegals provide our clients with exceptional representation during the legal processes of estate related matters.
 Our attorneys are available to meet our clients’ needs and we take pride in our reputation for fighting for our clients rights.

 Over 100 Years Combined Legal Experience

-The probate and estate administration lawyers at the Law Office of Elliot S. Schlissel have more than 100 years of combined legal experience representing clients in the Surrogate’s Courts in the State of New York.
+The probate and estate administration lawyers at the Law Offices of Schlissel DeCorpo have more than 100 years of combined legal experience representing clients in the Surrogate’s Courts in the State of New York.
 This wealth of legal experience in probating wills and handling the administration of intestate estates sets our law firm apart from many other firms who practice in this area of law.

 Steps in the Probate and Administration of Estates Process

 The probate and estate administration process has numerous steps and potential challenges.
 The following is a list of typical procedures and court requirements related to the probating of wills and the administration of estates.

 - A probate petition is prepared when probating a will or a petition for the administration of an intestate estate (intestate means dying without a will) is prepared.
 An original funeral bill and original death certificate must accompany the petition.
 If a person dies intestate, a family tree must be made part of the petition.

 - Wills contain a clause naming an individual as executor.
 The executor’s responsibility is to carry out the terms of the will.
 As part of the probate process, the petition asks the Court to appoint the named person in the will as executor.
 In intestate situations, an application is made to the Court to appoint an individual as administrator.
 Sometimes more than one friend or family member seeks to be appointed the administrator and this can cause litigation.